Kris Bryant Player Props: Rockies vs. Padres

 Padres Pitching Rankings (2022)

-- The Padres had a 3.82 team ERA that ranked 11th among all league pitching staffs.
+- The Padres had a 3.82 team ERA that ranked 11th across all league pitching staffs.

-- Wacha makes his first start of the season for the Padres.
+- Lugo makes his first start of the season for the Padres.

-- The 31-year-old righty started and threw four innings in his last appearance on Sunday, Oct.
-2 against the Toronto Blue Jays.
+- The 33-year-old righty last appeared Sunday, Oct.
+9 against the San Diego Padres, when he came on in relief and went scoreless two-thirds of an inning.

 © 2023 Data Skrive.
 All rights reserved.